kamathpavank/Machine-Learning-Projects/README.md

    - Predicts the price of houses in boston
    - It is based on Simple Linear Regression Algorithm

-  2.Slary Prediction model
+  2.Slary Prediction model:
    - Predicts the salary of an employee based on experience
    - It is based on Simple Linear Regression

-  3.Profit pediction model
+  3.Profit pediction model:
    - Predicts the profit of a startup based on R&D spend,Administration and marketing
    - It is based on Multiple Linear Regression

-  4.Predicting Previous salary of new Employee
+  4.Predicting Previous salary of new Employee:
    - This model is used to predict the previous salary of new employee to check wheter the new employee is saying truth about his/her          salary
    - It is based on Polynomial Linear Regression